hdShang/arxiv-daily/docs/cs-GR/2025-09-01/papers/250903542v1-the-chaotic-art-quantum-representation-and-manipulation-of-color.md

 ---
 layout: default
-title: The Chaotic Art: Quantum Representation and Manipulation of Color
+title: "The Chaotic Art: Quantum Representation and Manipulation of Color"
 ---

 # The Chaotic Art: Quantum Representation and Manipulation of Color